mayankkushal/auto-organise/README.md

 <br/><br/>

 Version 2.0.0
-* added support for selective filetypes to be organised
+* added support for selective filetypes to be organised.
+* changed default behavior, where just calling `organise` creates only those directories for which there are valid files.
+* changed use of `-o`, `--organise`, this now creates all the directories even if they do not have any files to put into it.